Amskee/FEND/WebOptimization/README.md

 	* JavaScript related to analytics are taken to the end of the document.

 * Optimizations in pizza app
 	* JavaScript has been updated.
-Refer comments in `main.js` for detail description.
+Refer comments in `main.js` for detailed description.
 	* Layout thrashing has been removed by separating recalculate layout and styles code in JS.
 	* Changing pizza size function has been optimized to run under 5 ms.